worldline/learning-kotlin-multiplatform/docs/src/ui/README.md

 Composables are UI components that can be simply declared with code as functions, properties (such as text color, fonts...) as function parameters and subviews are declared on function declaration.

 * An `@Composable` annotation come always before the composable function.
-* Properties of size, behaviors of components can be set thanks to `Modifiers`
+* Properties of size, behaviors of components can be set thanks to `Modifiers`.
+It permit to decorate and augent composables
 * You can align components with containers composables such as `Column` (Vertically), `Box`, `Row` (Horizontally)
 * Also you can preview composables with the annotation `@Preview` before the composable annotation.